 Books about Bullying

 School is starting soon, which means excitement over seeing friends, meeting new teachers, learning new subjects, and shopping!
 Yet these days parents and educators also have to address an uglier side of school days – bullying.
-Unfortunately, it’s an issue that children of all ages face, so prepare your children by talking to them about relationships and how to handle bullying.
+Unfortunately, it’s an issue that children of all ages face, and we need to help kids deal with mean kids.
+Prepare your children by talking to them about relationships and how to handle bullying.
 Here are some great books to help start the conversation.

 Disclosure: I received complimentary copies of the books below for review purposes; however, all opinions are my own.
 This post contains affiliate links.
 If you click through and make a purchase, I receive a small commission at no extra cost to you.